eerimoq/simba/doc/library-reference/inet/mqtt_client.rst

 MQTT is a publish-subscribe-based lightweight messaging protocol.

-.. note:: This driver only implements the MQTT protocol, not the
-          transport layer (normally TCP).
-That has to be set up using channels.

 The driver works by running the processing code in a thread which communicate with the MQTT broker on one side using channels, and the application on the other side using queues.